grgliner/voxResources/README.md

 folder is organized exactly the same as the data folder.

 # Data
 The data associated with each song is represented as a struct.
+We provide a script to load the data into matlab and compile all songs in a single struct and script to create CSV files for each song.
+Mat files can also be loaded directly into Python.

 Each struct contains the following features:
 * stat: [1x1 struct]
 * env: [1198x1 double]
 * eng: [1x1198 double]